benjamin-maynard/kubernetes-cloud-mysql-backup/README.md

 ## Configuring the S3 Bucket & AWS IAM User

-kubernetes-s3-mysql-backup performs a backup to the same path, with the same filename each time it runs.
+By default, kubernetes-s3-mysql-backup performs a backup to the same path, with the same filename each time it runs.
 It therefore assumes that you have Versioning enabled on your S3 Bucket.
 A typical setup would involve S3 Versioning, with a Lifecycle Policy.

+If a timestamp is required on the backup file name, the BACKUP_TIMESTAMP Environment Variable can be set.

 An IAM Users should be created, with API Credentials.
 An example Policy to attach to the IAM User (for a minimal permissions set) is as follows: